BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/simple-icons.md

 ---
-title: Simple-Icons
+title: Simple Icons
-description: How to install and configure Simple-Icons for Blade Icons.
+description: How to install and configure Simple Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Simple-Icons]
+breadcrumbs: [Documentation, Families, Simple Icons]
 ---

 ## Installation